rsdoiel/antenna/north_america.md

 The vice president has a home in an evacuation zone, but it was not immediately clear whether her house sustained any damage.

 Authorities said the wildfires burning in and around the city of Los Angeles have prompted the evacuation of nearly 180,000 people, destroyed thousands of homes and burned tens of thousands of hectares of land.

 "This is absolutely an unprecedented, historic firestorm," Los Angeles Mayor Karen Bass said.

+Bass has faced criticism for being absent from Los Angeles when the Palisades fire erupted Tuesday.
+She was in Ghana attending the inauguration of President John Dramani Mahama as part of a U.S. presidential delegation.

+Bass returned the following day.
+On Thursday, she highlighted the “unprecedented” nature of the fires and defended her leadership.

+“My focus right now is on the lives and the homes,” Bass said.

 At a news briefing Thursday, Los Angeles city and county officials provided an update on the fires and the efforts to bring them under control.

 Los Angeles Fire Chief Kristin Crowley told reporters the fierce winds that had driven the fires calmed enough to allow firefighters to increase containment and air operations to resume.

-The California Department of Forestry and Fire Protection said it is fighting five active wildfires in the Los Angeles area: the Palisades, Eaton, Hurst, Lidia and Sunset fires, with the Palisades and Eaton fires being the largest.
+The California Department of Forestry and Fire Protection is fighting five active wildfires in the Los Angeles area: the Palisades, Eaton, Hurst, Lidia and Kenneth fires, with the Palisades and Eaton fires being the largest.

-The sparking of a sixth fire — the Kenneth wildfire, near Woodland Hills — was announced Thursday.
+As of Friday morning, the Kenneth fire was 35% contained, according to the California Department of Forestry and Fire Protection.

+The Hurst fire was 37% contained, and the Lidia fire was 75% contained, according to the California Department of Forestry and Fire Protection.

+Los Angeles firefighters achieved 100% containment of the Sunset fire on Thursday.
+That fire triggered mandatory evacuation orders in Hollywood and the Hollywood Hills.

 Some people are apparently preying on the devastated neighborhoods, and at least 20 people have been arrested in recent days for looting.